Energy Technologies owns, develops, acquires and operates renewable energy

 A diversion, sometimes called run-of-river, facility channels a portion of a river through a canal or penstock.
 It may not require the use of a dam.

-When the demand for electricity is low, pumped storage facility stores energy by pumping water from a lower reservoir to an upper reservoir.
+When the demand for electricity is low, a pumped storage facility stores energy by pumping water from a lower reservoir to an upper reservoir.
 During periods of high electrical demand, the water is released back to the lower reservoir to generate electricity.

 Sizes of Hydropower Plants